shikingram/adctl/README.md

 # ADCTL
 ## Overview

-`auto deploy ctl` similar as helm, Adctl is a tool for managing Charts,Charts are package of pre-configured docker-compose yaml resource,
+`auto deploy ctl` similar as helm, Adctl is a tool for managing Charts,Charts are package of pre-configured docker-compose yaml resource

 To Use Adctl: